virtualscienceforum/virtualscienceforum/organizerguide.md

 - Build a team of organizers
 - Decide on a recent and exciting topic
 - Write a brief description of the event
+- Decide on the scale/format of the event.
+Some things to consider:
+  - length of the event
+  - number of talks
-- Decide on the scale/format of the event: length; number of talks; whether to have only invited talks or also contributed talks; whether to have a poster session...
+  - whether to have only invited talks or also contributed talks
+  - whether to have a poster session
+  - whether to have meeting with speakers (especially useful to students and junior scientists)
 - Make a list of possible speakers to approach
 - Decide on a date (should be at least 2 months in the future, so that you can find the speakers and announce the event properly)
 - Submit an application to us